aws-samples/cfn101-workshop/workshop/content/20-prerequisites/_index.md

 chapter = false
 +++

-To perform this workshop, you'll need the following:
+To complete this workshop, you will need to perform the following:

 {{% children showhidden="false" %}}